juliojsb/sarviewer/README.md

 #### Usage

-* Install sysstat and gnuplot in your system using your
+* Install sysstat and gnuplot in your system using your package manager:

         # Debian & based
         apt-get install sysstat gnuplot